The 2005 Acura NSX: Timeless Performance and Style

 The NSX's braking system features large-diameter, ventilated four-wheel discs and an advanced 4-channel Anti-lock Braking System (ABS) for confident braking.
 A sophisticated Traction Control System (TCS) helps limit wheel-spin and enhances control.

 Inside, the hand-stitched, leather-trimmed interior of the NSX is designed to evoke the image of a jet fighter cockpit, providing excellent visibility, easy-to-read instrumentation and supportive, power operated seats.
-For 2004, the NSX receives a redesigned meter panel surround, a new shifter knob and a keyless entry system.
-As with all Acura models, the NSX comes with a long list of standard equipment and comfort and convenience features including an Automatic Climate Control System, power windows and door locks, cruise control and a theft deterrent system with electronic immobilizer.
-For 2004, the premium Acura/Bose® Music System has been enhanced with a trunk-mounted 6-Disc CD changer.
+As with all Acura models, the NSX comes with a long list of standard equipment and comfort and convenience features including an Automatic Climate Control System, a keyless entry system, power windows and door locks, cruise control and a theft deterrent system with electronic immobilizer.
+The premium Acura/Bose® Music System is equipped with a trunk-mounted 6-Disc CD changer.

 Advanced safety features include a supplemental airbag restraint system (SRS) and 3-point seat belts with automatic pretensioners.
 Substantial front and rear crumple zones are designed to distribute impact energy around the passenger compartment in the event of a collision, while large side-sill extensions and sturdy support beams in each door help protect the cabin from side impact forces.